fufuok/utils/xsync/DOC.md

 ## type Counter

-A Counter is a striped int64 counter\.
+A Counter is a striped int64 counter.

-Should be preferred over a single atomically updated int64 counter in high contention scenarios\.
+Should be preferred over a single atomically updated int64 counter in high contention scenarios.

-A Counter must not be copied after first use\.
+A Counter must not be copied after first use.

 ```go
 type Counter struct {